docker/docs/compose/aspnet-mssql-compose.md

     project and expose port 80.
 After that, it will call an `entrypoint` script that we will create in the next step.

-1. The previous `Dockerfile` makes use of an entrypoint to your webapp Docker image.
+1. The `Dockerfile` makes use of an entrypoint to your webapp Docker image.
 Create this script in a file called `entrypoint.sh` and paste the contents below.